Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 Great Soviet Encyclopedia

-• - public creative organization uniting composers and musicologists of the USSR.
-Created in 1932 by a resolution of the Central Committee of the All-Union Communist Party of April 23, 1932 "On the restructuring of literary and artistic organizations" ...
+• - a public creative organization uniting composers and musicologists of the USSR.
+Created in 1932 by the resolution of the Central Committee of the All-Union Communist Party of April 23, 1932 “On the restructuring of literary and artistic organizations”...

 Great Soviet Encyclopedia

-• - creative public organization uniting owls. artists and art critics...
+• - a creative public organization that unites owls. artists and art critics...

 Great Soviet Encyclopedia

-• - Komsomol is an amateur public organization that unites in its ranks the broad masses of progressive Soviet youth.
-The Komsomol is an active assistant and reserve of the Communist Party of the Soviet Union...
+• - Komsomol is an amateur public organization that unites in its ranks the broad masses of advanced Soviet youth.
+Komsomol is an active assistant and reserve of the Communist Party of the Soviet Union...

 Great Soviet Encyclopedia

-• - creative public organization of professional Soviet writers ...
+• - a creative public organization of professional Soviet writers...

 Big encyclopedic Dictionary

 • - Razg.
-Shuttle.
-Transfer hub of Chekhovskaya, Gorkovskaya and Pushkinskaya metro stations in Moscow.
+Joking.
+Interchange hub of the Chekhovskaya, Gorkovskaya and Pushkinskaya metro stations in Moscow.
 Elistratov 1994, 443...

 Joining the Writers' Union

-From the book Grass that broke through the asphalt author Cheremnova Tamara Alexandrovna
+From the book Grass that broke through the asphalt author Cheremnova Tamara Aleksandrovna

-Joining the Union of Writers I didn't know Masha Arbatova's far-reaching plans for me.
-One day in 2008, she suddenly offered me to join the Writers' Union.
-Here the word "suddenly", which the authors abuse and which the editors black out, is appropriate and impossible.
+Joining the Writers' Union I did not know Masha Arbatova's far-reaching plans for me.
+One day in 2008, she suddenly invited me to join the Writers' Union.
+This is where the word “suddenly,” which is abused by authors and erased by editors, is appropriate and absolutely impossible

-Note of the Department of Culture of the Central Committee of the CPSU on the results of the discussion at the meetings of writers of the issue “On the actions of a member of the Union of Writers of the USSR B.L.
-Pasternak, incompatible with the title of a Soviet writer" October 28, 1958.
+A note from the Department of Culture of the CPSU Central Committee on the results of the discussion at writers’ meetings of the question “On the actions of a member of the Union of Writers of the USSR B.L.
+Pasternak, incompatible with the title of Soviet writer" October 28, 1958

-From the book Geniuses and villainy.
-New opinion about our literature author Shcherbakov Alexey Yurievich
+From the book Geniuses and Villainy.
+A new opinion about our literature author Shcherbakov Alexey Yurievich

-From the book Alexander Galich: complete biography author Aronov Mikhail
+From the book Alexander Galich: full biography author Aronov Mikhail

 Moscow, Vorovskogo street, 52.
-Union of Writers of the USSR, a bench in the park
+Union of Writers of the USSR, bench in the park

 From the book My Great Old Men author Medvedev Felix Nikolaevich

-Moscow, Vorovskogo street, 52.
-Union of Writers of the USSR, shop in the park - Not so long ago, in the press, I fearfully predicted the imminent onset of such a cooling.
-The fact is that we have long and firmly accustomed to exist in the rhythm of various socio-political campaigns, which
+Moscow, Vorovskogo Street, 52.
+Union of Writers of the USSR, bench in the park - Not so long ago in the press I cautiously predicted the imminent onset of such a cooling.
+The fact is that we have long been firmly accustomed to existing in the rhythm of various socio-political campaigns, which

-‹1› Appeal of the Secretary of the Board of the Union of Writers of the USSR V.P.
+‹1› Address from the Secretary of the Board of the Union of Writers of the USSR V.P.
 Stavsky to the People's Commissar of Internal Affairs of the USSR N.I.
-Yezhov with a request to arrest O.E.
+Yezhova with a request to arrest O.E.
 Mandelstam

 From the author's book

-‹1› Appeal of the Secretary of the Board of the Union of Writers of the USSR V.P.
+‹1› Address from the Secretary of the Board of the Union of Writers of the USSR V.P.
 Stavsky to the People's Commissar of Internal Affairs of the USSR N.I.
-Yezhov with a request to arrest O.E.
-Mandelstam Copy Secret Union of Soviet Writers of the USSR - Board March 16, 1938 People's Commissariat of Internal Affairs comrade.
-Ezhov N.I.
-Dear Nikolay
+Yezhova with a request to arrest O.E.
+Mandelstam Copy Secret Union of Soviet Writers USSR - Board March 16, 1938 NARKOMVNUDEL comrade.
+EZHOV N.I.
+Dear Nikolai

-From the book of Letters author Rubtsov Nikolai Mikhailovich
+From the book Letters author Rubtsov Nikolay Mikhailovich

-TO THE UNION OF WRITERS OF THE USSR 30 Vologda, August 20, 1968 Dear comrades, I am sending the registration card of a member of the Union of Writers of the USSR, which I filled out.
-I am also sending a photo card: one for the account card, another for the membership card, the third one just in case.
+TO THE UNION OF WRITERS OF THE USSR 30 Vologda, August 20, 1968 Dear comrades!
+I am sending you a membership card of the Union of Writers of the USSR, which I filled out.
+I am also sending a photo card: one for the registration card, another for the membership card, the third just in case.
+I ask for a membership card

 Union of Writers of the USSR

-From the book Great Soviet Encyclopedia (CO) of the author TSB
+From the book Great Soviet Encyclopedia (SB) by the author TSB

 author Chuprinin Sergey Ivanovich

-UNION OF WRITERS OF MOSCOW Created in August 1991 as a reaction of democratic writers (primarily members of the April Association) to the putsch of the State Emergency Committee.
-The first part of the secretariat included T. Beck, I. Vinogradov, Yu.
-Davydov, N. Ivanova, Ya.
-Kostyukovsky, A. Kurchatkin, R. Sef, S. Chuprinin and others, and
+MOSCOW WRITERS' UNION Created in August 1991 as a reaction of democratic writers (primarily members of the April association) to the GKChP putsch.
+The first secretariat included T. Beck, I. Vinogradov, Y. Davydov, N. Ivanova, Y. Kostyukovsky, A. Kurchatkin, R. Sef, S. Chuprinin and others, and

 From the book Russian Literature Today.
 New guide author Chuprinin Sergey Ivanovich

-THE UNION OF WRITERS OF TRANSDNISTRIA It was created on the basis of the Tiraspol Writers' Organization of the Writers' Union of the USSR (chairman Anatoly Drozhzhin), which on October 16, 1991 was admitted to the Writers' Union of Russia.
-Under the auspices of the Union, which consists of Russian, Ukrainian and Moldovan sections, there are
+UNION OF WRITERS OF TRANSDNESTROVIE Created on the basis of the Tiraspol writers' organization of the USSR Writers' Union (chairman Anatoly Drozhzhin), which on October 16, 1991 was accepted into the Russian Writers' Union.
+Under the auspices of the Union, consisting of Russian, Ukrainian and Moldavian sections, there are

 From the book Russian Literature Today.
 New guide author Chuprinin Sergey Ivanovich

-WRITERS' UNION OF RUSSIA The successor of the Writers' Union of the RSFSR, established in 1958, became one of the centers of the communist-patriotic opposition in the country.
-At the VI Congress of Writers of Russia (December 1985), S. Mikhalkov was elected chairman of the board, Yu.
+UNION OF WRITERS OF RUSSIA The legal successor of the Union of Writers of the RSFSR, created in 1958, which became one of the centers of the communist-patriotic opposition in the country.
+At the VI Congress of Russian Writers (December 1985), S. Mikhalkov was elected chairman of the board, Yu.

 UNION OF RUSSIAN WRITERS